maiadegraaf/miniRT/README.md

 ## Implementation
 This project was quite different from all the projects I had worked on previously as it was very math heavy, which was quite new to me.
 So we started by following [this](https://raytracing.github.io/books/RayTracingInOneWeekend.html) tutorial which introduced us to the basic concepts such as the camera and spheres, and all the nitty gritty stuff like vectors, which I had never worked with before.

 As vectors form a large part of the calculations in this project we decided to use [``__attribute__ ((vector_size (16)));``](https://gcc.gnu.org/onlinedocs/gcc/Vector-Extensions.html), a GNU library that includes basic math operations such as addition, subtraction, division, and multiplication.
 This greatly simplified our code and made it much more readable.
+It also meant we didn't have to make a whole library of vector math functions.

 ### Parsing
 The first thing our program does is read from the `.rt` file it receives as argument.
 Then using `get_next_line()` it reads through the file line by line.